 - Adopt the Open & Affirming statement and policies in a formal board action.

 - Make your ministry’s Open & Affirming witness public and further the mission of the Open & Affirming Ministry Program by:

-- Proclaiming yourself an Open & Affirming Ministry through the use of the GLAD logo and the words “an Open & Affirming Ministry of the Christian Church (Disciples of Christ)” on your website and printed materials.
+- Proclaiming yourself an Open & Affirming Ministry through the use of the AllianceQ logo and the words “an Open & Affirming Ministry of the Christian Church (Disciples of Christ)” on your website and printed materials.